 "Hungry and Homeless Children"

-My first reason: The school year of 2012-2013 statistics show 8500+ students are enrolled in either a reduced or free lunch program within the Forsyth county school system – that’s 21%.
-The reduced food program is only 4% of the student population.
-Forsyth County also has over 400 children registered as homeless meeting the federal definition.
+My first reason: The The school year of 2013-2014 statistics show 8,435 students are enrolled in either a reduced or free lunch program within the Forsyth county school system – that’s 21%.
+One district the percentage is 59%+.
+The school year of 2012-2013 statistics 8500+ students were enrolled in either a reduced or free lunch program within the Forsyth county school system – that’s 21%.
+Forsyth County continues to have over 400 children registered as homeless meeting the federal definition.

 Studies show that there is a direct link between child/youth hunger and child sex trafficking.
 Parents that are struggling to feed their families are sometimes forced to make the unthinkable decision of asking the older children to be on their own.
 This situation leaves them homeless and vulnerable to anyone offering them a place to sleep or bite of food to eat.
 Atlanta has the highest volume of human trafficking in the United States and third in the world.